amtep/ck3-tiger/annotations.md

 ## File types

-The directives above will work in script files and gui files.
+The directives above will work in script files, gui files, and localization files.

-TODO: localization files
+Of course, block directives have no meaning in localization files.